2021 IPPS Final Rule Released: MS-DRG for CAR T-Cell Therapy and New Technology Add-On Payments Headline the Changes

 Retained Add-on Payments for 2021

-Additional payment was retained for 10 devices or drugs for 2021.
+In addition, CMS retained additional payment for 10 devices or drugs for 2021.
 Click here for a complete description of these changes.

 FY 2021 New Technology Add-On Payments (Traditional Pathway)

-There were 17 applications received, two applicants withdrew, three did not meet guidelines (Accelerate PhenoTest™ BC kit, KTE-X19 Liso-cel), and three were not approved (BioFire® FilmArray ® Pneumonia Panel, Supersaturated Oxygen (SSO2) Therapy (DownStream ® System), and GammaTile™).
+CMS received 17 applications.
+Two applicants withdrew, three did not meet guidelines (Accelerate PhenoTest™ BC kit, KTE-X19 Liso-cel), and three were not approved (BioFire® FilmArray ® Pneumonia Panel, Supersaturated Oxygen (SSO2) Therapy (DownStream ® System), and GammaTile™).

 Click here for a complete description of these changes.